 Description & Progress

-The Government was already aware that the issue of rising inequality is extremely urgent and needs to be addressed.
-Targets for reducing inequality were established in the National Medium Term Development Plan (RPJMN) 2015-2019, to reduce the Gini index of 0.41 in 2014 to 0.36 in 2019. the Gini slightly decreased from 0.410 in March 2014 to 0,397 in March 2016.
-However, the decline in the Gini index from 2014 until now is not considered significant.
-On the other hand, the policy options that exist to reduce inequality are still very limited and not supported by significantly comprehensive evidence.
-In that regard, from April 2016 to June 2017 the SMERU Research Institute in collaboration with the Ford Foundation is conducting a study on ‘Policies to Reduce Inequality in Indonesia’.
+The government is aware that the issue of rising inequality is an extremely urgent issue to be addressed.
+Targets for reducing inequality have also been established in the 2015–2019 National Medium-Term Development Plan (RPJMN), namely reducing the Gini index of 0.41 in 2014 to 0.36 in 2019.
+However, the decline in the Gini index since 2014 until now is not considered significant; the Gini index only slightly decreased from 0.410 in March 2014 to 0.397 in March 2016.
+On the other hand, the policy options that exist to reduce inequality are still very limited and not supported by evidence that is comprehensive enough.
+In that regard, The SMERU Research Institute, in collaboration with the Ford Foundation, conducted a study of Policy to Reduce Inequality in Indonesia from April 2016 to June 2017.